Report: Over 300 State Bridges Structurally Deficient

 “We have to address this sooner than later—and we’ve been talking about this for a number of years.”

-Connecticut's transportation funding issues are well known; earlier this year, Governor Malloy postponed $4.3 billion in transportation projects due to concerns over the solvency of the state's Special Transportation Fund.
+Connecticut’s transportation funding issues are well known; earlier this year, Governor Malloy postponed $4.3 billion in transportation projects due to concerns over the solvency of the state’s Special Transportation Fund.
+What happened?
+We had gaps in our budget so the transportation fund got raided.

 Guerrera noted that after the Mianus River Bridge collapse, Connecticut dedicated funds annually for bridge maintenance and repair.